 Criminal Justice Technology is the Gateway to a career in law enforcement, public safety or the legal system at the local, state and federal level.
 Graduates of this program gain skills to go straight into the workforce or gain a transferable degree that will allow them to enter a baccalaureate program to further their education.
 Employment opportunities exist in a variety of local, state, and federal law enforcement, corrections, and security fields.
 Examples include police officer, deputy sheriff, county detention officer, state trooper, intensive probation/parole surveillance officer, correctional officer, and loss prevention specialist.

-You will learn about the criminal justice system, how it operates and its role within society.
+You will learn about the criminal justice system, how it operates and its role in society.
 Study will focus on local, state and federal law enforcement; judicial processes, corrections; security services; criminology; juvenile justice; criminal and constitutional law; investigative principles; ethics; and community relations.
-Additional study may include issues and concepts of government, counseling, communications, computers and technology.
+Additional study may include issues and concepts of government, counseling, communications, computers, and technology.

 Will I be suited for this type of work?